These are the top 10 richest people in the world right now

 7. Sergey Brin

 Sergey Brin met Larry Page while at university and worked with him to create a search engine that would leverage users’ ranking abilities by tracking the number of pages linked to each site.
 This gave birth to Google.
 Like Page, Brin stepped down from his position of president at the parent-company Alphabet but remains a controller shareholder and board member.
 Reportedly, he has invested in a high-tech airship project.
-His net worth is at a whopping US $102 billion (Rs 7,91,736 crore)
+His net worth is a whopping US $102 billion.

 Image: Courtesy @culturizando/Instagram